terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![language](images/language-festival.jpg)

-We created our language - Indian proverbs, which represent mysterious India.
+We created our language - inspirated by Indian proverbs, which represent mysterious India.
 It very funny and makes you think.
-Also, that is a part of the visual communication.
+Also, that is a part of the visual communication in posters,and especially on social media.

 ### Promotion